Community-Tech-Lab/PNK/README.md

 If you're interested in a training or workshop with the PNK, please **[get in touch](https://docs.google.com/forms/d/e/1FAIpQLSeaSGgodyQXhLplaR_w3bcliHZtsk8GAK5E5mqxCkI6_oVRzw/viewform?usp=sf_link)**.

+> [!IMPORTANT]
-**The PNK project was developed with a strong commitment to community collaboration and shared progress.
+> **The PNK project was developed with a strong commitment to community collaboration and shared progress.
 We encourage you to use and contribute to it in a spirit of collective improvement and mutual benefit, ensuring that it serves the greater good and fosters positive innovation.**

 ## **Disclaimer of Warranties and Limitation of Liability**